CSC207-UofT/course-project-git-good-207/final_progress_report.md

 I also refactored my code to reduce repetition using a helper.
 I edited and polished the Design Document in accordance with the TA feedback.

 ### Justin
+With regards to Phase 2, I implemented unit testings for all the Filter and Feed classes.
+With the creation of the DummyInOut interface by Shawn, I was able to conduct testings for FeedController and tested for invalid inputs too.
+I increased the complexity of unit tests for Feed and FeedManager as suggested by the TA.
+Furthermore, I created our presentation slides with the help of some others based on our design document.

 ### Eric
 My main responsibility for phase 2 was creating our web UI using Angular.
 This was a large chunk of work, but I was able to get the UI nearly fully "functional" (i.e. I implemented all of the UI, but without any real business logic or real data, since we did not have enough time to expose a REST API from our Java app.
 I implemented a Feed with likeable posts, a post creation menu, a login/logout system, a user search bar with instant search (like Instagram's UI), a user profile page, and more.